Drees–Van Schaik cabinet

-The Drees–Van Schaik cabinet, also called the First Drees cabinet was the executive branch of the Dutch Government from 7 August 1948 until 15 March 1951.
-The cabinet was formed by the christian-democratic Catholic People's Party (KVP) and Christian Historical Union (CHU), the social-democratic Labour Party (PvdA) and the conservative-liberal People's Party for Freedom and Democracy (VVD) after the election of 1948.
+The Drees–Van Schaik cabinet, also called the First Drees cabinet (Note: According to a different numbering this was the First Drees cabinet because it was the first cabinet with Willem Drees as Prime Minister.) was the cabinet of the Netherlands from 7 August 1948 until 15 March 1951.
+The cabinet was formed by the Catholic People's Party (KVP), the Labour Party (PvdA), the Christian Historical Union (CHU) and the People's Party for Freedom and Democracy (VVD) after the 1948 general election.
 The cabinet was a centre-left grand coalition and had a substantial majority in the House of Representatives with Labour Leader Willem Drees serving as Prime Minister.
-Prominent Catholic politician Josef van Schaik a former Minister of Justice served as Deputy Prime Minister and Minister without portfolio for the Interior.
+Prominent KVP politician Josef van Schaik, a former Minister of Justice, served as Deputy Prime Minister and Minister without portfolio for the Interior.

 The cabinet served during final years of the post-war 1940s and the first years of the turbulent 1950s.
 Domestically the beginning of the recovery and rebuilding following World War II started with the Marshall Plan, it was also to implement several major social reforms to social security, welfare, child benefits and education.
-Internationally the beginning of the decolonization of the Dutch East Indies started following the Indonesian National Revolution and the forming of the Netherlands New Guinea following the West New Guinea dispute.
+Internationally the beginning of the decolonisation of the Dutch East Indies started following the Indonesian National Revolution and the forming of the Netherlands New Guinea following the West New Guinea dispute.
 The cabinet suffered several major internal and external conflicts including multiple cabinet resignations, the cabinet fell 29 months into its term on 24 January 1951 following a disagreement in the coalition over the handling of the New Guinea policy and the cabinet continued in a demissionary capacity until it was replaced with the First Drees cabinet on 15 March 1951.

+Commenting on divisions within the cabinet, one study has noted that "In spite of the centre-left coloration of the Drees-van Schaik cabinet, ideological differences between Socialists and Catholics prevented the rapid expansion of the welfare state."

 Term

 This coalition had a 76% representation in the second chamber of parliament.
 It had to have a broad basis for the change in constitution that was required to make the Dutch East Indies independent, resulting in the new country Indonesia (in December 1949).
-In 1948 a second politionele actie (litt: politional action, but actually a military intervention) was embarked upon, but ended under international pressure.
-The rejection of a VVD-motion over New Guinea in 1951 led to the fall of the cabinet.
+In 1948 a second Police Action was embarked upon, but ended under international pressure.
+The rejection of a VVD motion over New Guinea in 1951 led to the fall of the cabinet.
 However, no elections were held and a new cabinet was formed with the same parties, Drees I.

 In 1949, the Netherlands entered the NATO.
 In the same year several alterations of the German border took place.